What is ichthyosis?

 What is the Physician Referral Listing?

 Our Physician Referral Listing is a listing of dermatologists treating patients with ichthyosis and related skin types.
 We do not publish our referral list, rather we direct our members who ask for a referral to the nearest physician on the list.
 We only offer a doctor’s name, address, and office phone number to a member who calls seeking the referral.
-Contact Moureen Wenik via email or by calling 215.997.9400.
+Contact Moureen Wenik via this link or by calling 215.997.9400.

 What is the Product Listing?